-Lower back pain is often felt because of weakness in either the abdominal or the lower back muscles.
-You can always expect cardiovascular exercise to focus your energy momentarily on your abdominal muscles, thus waking them up.
+Lower back pain is often caused due to weakness in either the abdominal or the lower back muscles.
+These cardiovascular exercises focus your energy momentarily on your abdominal muscles, thus waking them up.
 They can also boost your heart rate and power up your digestive system, thus driving toxic wastes out of your body.

 Here are the benefits that you can enjoy from having a strong core: